atomregistry/atomregistry/README.md

 # Atom Registry

-**The official Web3 multi-TLD domain naming layer for Cosmos Hub.**
+**Proposal to be the official Web3 multi-TLD domain naming layer for Cosmos Hub.**

 Eight CosmWasm smart contracts deployed and operational on `cosmoshub-4` mainnet.
 A complete browser-based platform.
 No external JavaScript dependencies.
 No build step.
 No npm.